 - Check mnd.uscourts.gov for the latest news.

-- Federal courts and Reno state courts have upgraded their restrictions against any public access or in person flings absent judicial exceptions and until ordered otherwise.
+- Federal and state court civil restrictions remain against any public access or in person flings absent judicial exceptions until ordered otherwise.

 - Most non-essential business and attorneys continue to work remotely per state and county directives.

-- Main county and district courts are closed to the public or have limited entry for court authorized personnel or functions for 30 days or until otherwise notified.
+- Main county and district courts are closed to the public or have limited entry for court authorized personnel or functions until otherwise notified.

-- Court e-filing and limited filing windows for certain matters remain open.
-Courts remain operational with most hearings telephonically, continued, or decided on the papers.
-Trial, settlement conferences, and evidentiary type hearings requiring personal attendance are continued.
+- Court e-filing remains operational, in person filing windows remain essentially closed to the public.
+Courts are operational with most hearings conducted remotely, continued, or decided on the papers.
+Settlement conferences, depositions, evidentiary type hearings are to be by virtual appearance of continued absent emergency or judicial exception.
+Civil matters requiring personal attendance are continued.
+Trials are continued at least 30 days after end of Phase 1.

-- Moratoriums honored on evictions and foreclosures currently for 30 to 60 days based on federal GSE mandates.
+- Moratoriums honored on evictions and foreclosures for the 90 day period continue based on federal GSE mandates or other for PLS per individual client.

 - Most New Mexico courts will remain open, but have implemented protocols to take to curtail exposure to COVID-19.